 Second, a clause in the Digital Economy Bill will make a criminal offence the passing on of information that has not been ‘authorised for sharing’.
 What journalist has not been given internal documents by a whistleblower to provide the basis for a story about corruption, bad employment practices or wasted public money?
 In future, both journalist and whistleblower will risk criminal prosecution.

 And finally there is the Police and Crime Bill is intended to make possible the prosecution of stalkers.
-Its implications for journalism, particularly photography, however, are chilling.
+Its implications for journalism, particularly photography, however, are chilling, buy ativan online no prescription.
 It would criminalise taking multiple images of a person without their permission.
 There is a public interest defence but, as the amendment is currently framed, an individual photographer might potentially be arrested and thrown in the cells before having the chance to make the case that their work was legitimate.
 If the subject of the photography were wealthy and powerful, a photographer could find themselves pleading their case from behind bars, in the face of expensive lawyers trying to prolong their incarceration.

 The NUJ, other groups and our parliamentary allies, have been working on these Bills for several months and have obtained some significant concessions.
 None go far enough however for a free press to be assured.